r9y9/MelGeneralizedCepstrums.jl/README.md

 - mel-cepstrum analysis
 - mel-generalized cepstrum analysis

-The package also provides mel-generalized cepstrum conversions, e.g, mel-generalized cepstrum to mel-cepstrum, mel-cepstrum to (linear frequency) cepstrum, mel-cesptrum to filter coefficients, and vise versa.
+The package also provides conversions, e.g, mel-generalized cepstrum to mel-cepstrum, mel-cepstrum to (linear frequency) cepstrum, mel-cesptrum to filter coefficients, and vise versa.

 Note that this package is built on top of [SPTK.jl](https://github.com/r9y9/SPTK.jl).
-The package is designed to provides a Julia-like interface with a focus on the mel-generalized cepstrum analysis in the SPTK.
-A part of the core is re-writen in Julia language from [Speech Signal Processing Toolkit (SPTK)](http://sp-tk.sourceforge.net/).
+The package is designed to provide a Julia-like interface with a focus on the mel-generalized cepstrum analysis.
+A part of the core is re-writen in Julia from [Speech Signal Processing Toolkit (SPTK)](http://sp-tk.sourceforge.net/).

 ## Demonstration notebook

-- [Introduction notebook](https://github.com/r9y9/MelGeneralizedCepstrums.jl/blob/master/examples/Introduction%20to%20MelGeneralizedCeptrums.jl.ipynb): a brief introduction that shows how the mel-generalized cepstrum analysis works.
+- [Introduction notebook](http://nbviewer.ipython.org/github/r9y9/MelGeneralizedCepstrums.jl/blob/master/examples/Introduction%20to%20MelGeneralizedCeptrums.jl.ipynb): a brief introduction that shows how the mel-generalized cepstrum analysis works.

 ## Supported Platforms